JCGuest/ChickenTinder/README.md

 ## Getting Started

 The Rails backend is rendering a JSON format API that is fetched by the JavaScripted frontend.
-As well as running the migrations to start the database and starting a server using the ```rails s``` command
+As well as running the migrations to start the database and starting a server using the ```rails s``` command you will need to obtain a key to be used in the ```app/models/game.rb``` class.

 ### Prerequisites